seantoconnor/seantoconnor.github.io/_pages/publications.md

 Works in Progress
 ======
-* Climate Change Adaptation in Americans' Outdoors Recreation: Evidence from a Time Use Survey
 * Revealed Preferences for Baseball as an Environmental Good
   * with Kevin Kuruc (Unviersity of Oklahoma)
 * Evaluating Hurriance Impacts on Housing Markets: A Synthetic Control Approach